EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Introduction

 \section{Introduction}

-The usual space-time picture of hadronic scatterings at very high energy is sketched in Fig. \ref{fig:Space-time-picture}.
-The starting point are primary interactions happening in a pointlike overlap zone (red point), in proton-proton ($pp$) scattering, or in proton-nucleus \emph{(pA}) or nucleus-nucleus (\emph{AA}) collisions, followed (later) by QGP formation and the creation of the final state hadrons at the end.
+In Fig. \ref{fig:Space-time-picture}, one can see the typical space-time representation of high-energy hadronic scatterings.
+The process begins with primary interactions occurring within a pointlike overlap zone (depicted as a red point) in proton-proton ($pp$) collisions, as well as in proton-nucleus (\emph{pA}) or nucleus-nucleus (\emph{AA}) collisions.
+Subsequently, the formation of the quark-gluon plasma (QGP) and the production of final state hadrons occur at a later stage.

-But (as indicated in the figure), a realistic space-time picture has to account for the fact that there is a splitting into multiple partons (parton evolution) long in advance.
-It takes a long time because of large $\gamma$ factors.
-But the interaction region (red point) is pointlike, no question, so multiple scatterings must happen in parallel.
-The EPOS4 philosophy concerning primary interactions amounts to (i) avoiding sequential scatterings, concerning both parton-parton and nucleon-nucleon interactions, and (ii) doing multiple scatterings rigorously in parallel, by respecting the rule that the Monte Carlo must be strictly derived from theory (which is not trivial).
+In the diagram, it is evident that a comprehensive representation of space-time must consider the prior splitting of partons (parton evolution).
+This process (which prepares the actual scattering) takes a long time due to significant $\gamma$ factors.
+However, the interaction region (depicted in red) is indeed pointlike, necessitating multiple scatterings to occur simultaneously (the long "preparation" does not allow to have the scatterings one after the other).
+In the EPOS4 approach for primary interactions, one avoids sequential scatterings for both parton-parton and nucleon-nucleon interactions by rigorously conducting multiple scatterings in parallel.
+This is true for both, the theoretical formalism and the Monte Carlo realization, based on the principle that the Monte Carlo must be derived directly from theory, which is a non-trivial task.

-The EPOS4 approach has already been presented in a series of ``technical papers'' \cite{werner:2023-epos4-overview,werner:2023-epos4-heavy,werner:2023-epos4-smatrix,werner:2023-epos4-micro}, providing on 160 pages all the details, to avoid using EPOS4 as a black box only.
-There are many (solved) technical difficulties ($N$-dimensional integral and $N$-dimensional probability laws with $N>10^{6}$).
-But despite all these technicalities, and somewhat hidded behind these, there are new and unique concepts, which should be clearly presented, and it should be explained why and how they work.
-This is the purpose of the present paper.
-These concepts provide a link between pre-QCD multiple scattering approaches \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972,Abramovskii:1973fm} and the factorization approach \cite{Collins:1989,Ellis:1996}, the latter being the standard tool in high-energy scattering.
+The EPOS4 method has been previously introduced in a series of technical papers \cite{werner:2023-epos4-overview,werner:2023-epos4-heavy,werner:2023-epos4-smatrix,werner:2023-epos4-micro} that span 160 pages and aim to provide comprehensive details to avoid treating EPOS4 as a black box.
+These papers address numerous solved technical challenges, such as $N$-dimensional integrals and probability laws with $N>10^{6}$.
+However, beyond these technical aspects lie new and distinctive concepts that need to be clearly elucidated, along with explanations of their functionality.
+This is the main objective of this communication.
+These concepts establish a connection between pre-QCD multiple scattering approaches \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972,Abramovskii:1973fm} and the standard tool in high-energy scattering, the factorization approach \cite{Collins:1989,Ellis:1996}.